Wholteza/passbook/README.md

 - `sudo apt install build-essential libgpgme-dev`

+## Requirements Windows

+- Install rust using `i686-pc-windows-gnu` as platform
+- You will need Gpg4Win.
+  - `winget install gnupg.gpg4win`
+- And the Microsoft Visual C++ Build Tools which can be installed from the visual studio installer.

 ## Todo:

 - hook into gpg and use it to decrypt the file, show password